YosysHQ-Docs/AppNote-011/docs/source/unexpected.rst

 the desired value when it is known to be stable.
 It is also a good idea to add an assertion checking that the conditions leading to an unstable loop cannot happen.
-Note that even with this assertion, if unstable loops can occur in other cases the design could suffer from `overconstraint due to assumptions`_.
+Note that even with this assertion, if unstable loops can occur in other cases the design could suffer from :ref:`overconstraint due to assumptions`.

 .. code-block:: systemverilog